IFAEControl/gfa-deploy-images/README.md

 ### Client side

-To install client components check that you have python installed the virtualenv package.
-In ubuntu and debian systems it's called python3.6-venv.
+To install client components check that you have python installed and also the virtualenv package.
+In ubuntu and debian this package it's called python3.6-venv.

 To install client components of a release use the next script: